sshrizvi/DS-Python/Python/Articles/9_literals.md

 Understanding literals and how to use them effectively is crucial for writing clear and efficient Python code. 😊

+> [!IMPORTANT]
+> If you have studied all the nine articles, I would suggest you to perform some task so that you can check on your learning.
+Here is the link : [Task 1](/Python/Tasks/task_1.ipynb)

 <!-- > [!TIP]
 > Link to Next Article
 > 🡺 []() -->